KDE/documentation-develop-kde-org/content/hig/platform/settings.md

     rather than making the dialog window larger.
 This does not apply to scrollbars within inline tables, lists and grid views.

--   On mobile, use a full-screen view for your settings page.

 **There are several well established layouts for settings that are used throughout KDE software:**